Reign, Portland Thorns battle to a scoreless draw in NWSL Challenge Cup

 Thorns midfielder Raquel Rodriguez had the strongest attempts when she sent straight-on shots at Reign keeper Michelle Betos in the 70th and 89th minute.
 Betos, who was in goal for the last goalless match, finished with four saves.

 “At this point we’re struggling to put the ball in the back of the net,” Thorns striker Christine Sinclair said via video live streaming provided by NWSL of her team, which hasn’t won a match in the tournament.
 “Some of our strikers can hit the ball so well and they seem a little hesitant to pull the trigger and our final third execution in terms of crosses was not good enough.
-There were a few times where we had more numbers than (Reign) in the box but we managed to find their goal keeper behind the net.
+There were a few times where we had more numbers than (Reign) in the box but we managed to find their goalkeeper behind the net.
 At this level, it’s not good enough.”

 Through 40 minutes of the opening, the Thorns were 5-1 in shot attempts but nearly split with ball possession.
 The Reign didn’t become a real threat in scoring until first-half stoppage time when Sofia Huerta and Smith had near-chances outside the box.